osanstrong/arfc.github.io/manual/guides/blue_waters.md

  cd $PBS_O_WORKDIR
  aprun -n 4 -d 32 /projects/sciteam/bbcc/serpent/src2.1.32/sss2 -omp 32 ./serpent_file > output_file
 ```

-Step #6 contains a link for more information on pbs scripts.
+Step 6 contains a link for more information on pbs scripts.
+The "module swap" is required in order to run Serpent since it uses the gnu compiler.
+The "export" line is used to set the thread count which has a default value of 1.

 #### Tip) Cross Sections
 When making your Serpent input deck, you can use the following for your cross section data